 The Ill-Fated Drug Deal

 This scam unfolds in many developing countries, particularly those with vibrant party scenes like Southeast Asia.
 You find yourself in a popular tourist area, and someone offers you drugs.
-Agreeing triggers an unexpected twist – a real police officer appears!
+Agreeing triggers an unexpected twist – an honest police officer appears!
 Threatening arrest unless an immediate fine (read: bribe) is paid, the situation pressures you to comply.
 Faced with the choice of a bribe or potential incarceration, most individuals opt for the former.

 To avert this scam, a straightforward piece of advice prevails: refrain from purchasing illegal drugs in foreign countries!